 5. Look for “near me” search patterns

-For those location-based businesses, another place to look are search terms that include the words “near me”.
+For those location-based businesses, another place to look is search terms that include the words “near me”.
 Generally, this is the function of people using mobile devices and counting on Google to know where they are physically located.
 They want a map pack result (so get on that Local SEO), and they want it fast.

 You’d be surprised at how many websites aren’t optimizing for the “near me” search trend.
 If you have locations, those locations should have their own unique pages.
 And on those pages, the terms “near me” or “near you” are a really good idea.